BruTalCODE35/Profile/README.md

 §.5 -> NeptuneProtect (TCP and AntiBOT Protection for minecraft servers)

-§.6 -> BruTal (My main system for my hosting, attacks, hosting and more things...)
+§.6 -> EGS Launcher (Launcher for Eternal Games Studio for games)

+§.7 -> TheGame (Firts game by Eternal Games Studio, for now without name)

 =--=--=--==--=--=--==--=--=--==--=--=--==--=--=--==--=--=--==--=--=--==--=